cromulentbanana/nclbk/README.md

 A Nextcloud Bookmark API Client.

 Currently a first draft implementation, not stable or ready for consumption.
+Feedback and contributions welcome.

 # Run Tests
 rust stable >=1.46